fmgarage/ft-buildinfo/README.md

 ## Requirements

 You need a plugin to perform the ALTER statement, but only on the build side.
-The demo uses the MBS Plugin because of its support for execution onIdle, but any plugin with sql functions will do.
+The demo uses the MBS Plugin because of its support for execution on-idle, but any plugin with SQL functions will do.